 SFMOMA: December 15, 2018, through March 31, 2019

 Art Gallery of Ontario: May 4, 2019, through August 4, 2019

 The Met Breuer, New York: September 24, 2019, through January 12, 2020

-The exhibition is co-curated by Gary Garrels, Elise S. Haas Senior Curator of Painting and Sculpture at SFMOMA, and Ian Alteveer, Aaron I. Fleischman Curator, Department of Modern and Contemporary Art at The Met, with Nancy Lim, Assistant Curator, SFMOMA, and Meredith A. Brown, Research Associate, Department of Modern and Contemporary Art, The Met.
+The exhibition is co-curated by Gary Garrels, Elise S. Haas Senior Curator of Painting and Sculpture at SFMOMA, and Ian Alteveer, Aaron I. Fleischman Curator, Department of Modern and Contemporary Art at the Met, with Nancy Lim, assistant curator of painting and sculpture, SFMOMA, and Meredith A. Brown, research associate, Department of Modern and Contemporary Art, the Met.